 Question 3 - The proposer has suggested the DNOs should only be released from their obligations to meet the service level where Supplier’s volumes of attempted smart meter installations exceeds 110% of their forecast.
 Do you agree that 110% is a reasonable limit for DNO’s to be released from their obligation?

 The Group discussed the responses to this question and noted that the 110% value was inserted in square brackets and is to be determined by the proposer during the legal text review phase.
 A suggestion of 102% was raised that was agreed to be considered by the proposer.
+The legal text has now been updated to reflect 102% being inserted within the SLA, in line with previous feedback provided by Ofgem in the Authority consent letter regarding DCP 195A (please see attachment X).

 Question 4 - Please can Supplier respondents provide additional supporting justification for the change to address DNO concerns regarding inaccurate forecast.

-The Group considered the reference to regional level aggregation improving accuracy, whereby it was suggested that the accuracy does not improve on a regional level as Suppliers are overstating, to take into account their expectation to gain customers
+The Group considered the reference to regional level aggregation improving accuracy, whereby it was suggested that the accuracy does not improve on a regional level as Suppliers are overstating, to take into account their expectation to gain customers.

 Question 5 - Do you believe there will be any additional benefits to the customer from the implementation of DCP 297?

 The Group queried the supporting rationale provided by one respondent, in terms of whether the 38 complaints relating to dissatisfied customer amounted to a high percentage of complaints received.
-It was confirmed that it was a small percentage, and the Group noted that it may be useful to examine the complaints.
+It was confirmed that it was a nominal percentage, and the Group noted that it may be useful to examine the complaints.

+Following the consultation the proposer has provided an additional breakdown with regard to the 38 complaints as follows: